PaperPrototype/themachinery-books/the-engine-introduction/src/editing_workflows/creation_graphs_asset_pipeline.md

 During the import step, The Machinery only runs a bare minimum of data processing, just enough so that we can display a visual representation of the asset in the *Preview* tab.
 Imports run in the background so you can continue to work uninterrupted.
 When the import finishes the asset will show up in the *Asset Browser*.
 Note that import of large assets can take a significant amount of time.
 You can monitor the progress of the import operation in the status bar.

+For more in detail explanation about how to import assets checkout the [Asset Import Part](/editing_workflows/import_assets.html).

 ### Basic entity rigging, with image and material extraction

 If you click on a `dcc_asset` that contains a mesh in the Asset Browser, you will be presented